-The Mormon Church’s stance on sex abuse claims within the institution is, arguably, at odds with its actions in holding abusers to account and helping victims pursuing justice.
+The Mormon Church’s stance on sexual abuse allegations within the institution is, arguably, at odds with its actions in holding abusers to account and helping pursue justice for victims.

-The Church consistently denies reports that any cover-up of sexual abuse is taking place or has taken place within the Church, according to Reuters.
+The Church consistently denies reports that any LDS Church abuse cover-up is taking place or has taken place within the Church, according to Reuters.

-Information available through the Church of Jesus Christ of Latter-Day Saints seems to suggest that the Church is taking allegations of abuse seriously.
+Information available through the Church of Jesus Christ of Latter-Day Saints seems to suggest that the Church is taking sexual abuse allegations seriously.
 It encourages leaders to help victims, comfort them, and explain to them that the abuse was not their fault.
-Some of the other steps the Church claims it takes to help battle sexual abuse include:
+Some of the other steps the Church claims it takes to help battle LDS sexual abuse include:

 Helping the Victim and Stopping the Abuse

-The Mormon Church states that its priority upon learning of any sexual abuse is to stop abuse and assist the victim.
-The Church further mentions that it trains Church leaders and provides various resources to leaders and victims of abuse.
+The Mormon Church states that its priority upon learning of any sexual abuse is to stop sexual abuse and assist the victim.
+The Church further mentions that it trains Church leaders and provides various resources to leaders and victims of LDS sexual abuse.

 Zero-Tolerance Policy

-The Church claims that it cooperates fully with civil authorities to investigate allegations of abuse, and generally has a zero-tolerance policy.
+The Church claims that it cooperates fully with civil authorities to investigate allegations of LDS sexual abuse and generally has a zero-tolerance policy.
 An offender will, according to the Church, have to face Church discipline and may even be cast out from the Church.

 Taking Concrete Steps to Keep Children Safe